syncfusion-content/angular-docs/angular/Diagram/Symbol-Palette.md

 ## Create symbol palette

-The `diagramId` property of symbolpalette should be set with the corresponding Diagram ID to drag and drop the nodes and connectors into the Diagram.
-The following code illustrates how to create symbolpalette.
+The `diagramId` property of symbol palette should be set with the corresponding Diagram ID to drag and drop the nodes and connectors into the Diagram.
+The following code illustrates how to create symbol palette.

 {% highlight html %}